randyburden/Sequelocity.NET/README.md

 Sequelocity does include a few database provider specific implementation methods listed below.
 If you would like to contribute additional database provider specific implementations, please feel free to do so by submitting a pull request with accompanying integration tests.

+MySQL
+- GenerateInsertForMySQL - Generates a parameterized MySQL INSERT statement from the given object
+- GenerateInsertsForMySQL - Generates a list of concatenated parameterized MySQL INSERT statements from the given list of objects
+- GetDatabaseCommandForMySql - Gets a DatabaseCommand that interacts with a MySQL database.

 SQLite
 - GenerateInsertForSQLite - Generates a parameterized SQLite INSERT statement from the given object
 - GenerateInsertsForSQLite - Generates a list of concatenated parameterized SQLite INSERT statements from the given list of objects
+- GetDatabaseCommandForSQLite - Gets a DatabaseCommand that interacts with a SQLite database.

 SQL Server
 - GenerateInsertForSqlServer - Generates a parameterized SQLite INSERT statement from the given object
 - GenerateInsertsForSqlServer - Generates a list of concatenated parameterized SQLite INSERT statements from the given list of objects
+- GetDatabaseCommandForSqlServer - Gets a DatabaseCommand that interacts with a Microsoft SQL Server database.

 ###Open Source###